mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924598974/in/album-72177720330324746/" title="PXL_20251021_204240066"><img src="https://live.staticflickr.com/65535/54924598974_31ccea7680_c.jpg" width="800" height="602" alt="PXL_20251021_204240066"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Exposed rock on the Pinch 'Em Tight Trail*

 I made it back to the spur trail shortly after 5 PM, retrieved my water, and continued down the spur trail to find a campsite.
 Six or seven sites were occupied but there are multiple huge campsites and many smaller ones to choose from.
 I went all the way out to the point and then backtracked to find the spot I liked best.
-I could have camped almost right on the point, but decided to take something more sheltered in case of wind overnight and not directly on the trail.
+I could have camped almost right on the point, but decided to take something more sheltered in case of wind overnight and to not be directly on the trail.
 I found a nice little spot tucked into the trees with just enough room for my tent.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924656080/in/album-72177720330324746/" title="PXL_20251021_222630995"><img src="https://live.staticflickr.com/65535/54924656080_77e436e181_c.jpg" width="800" height="602" alt="PXL_20251021_222630995"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Campsite*